 When do I need to provide proof of identity?

-- If you register a business in the Dutch Commercial Register (Handelsregister).
+- If you register a business in the Dutch Business Register (Handelsregister).

-- If you will be taking up a position at a business that is already in the Commercial Register.
+- If you will be taking up a position at a business that is already in the Business Register.
 For instance as director, partner or authorised representative of a business.

 - If you accompany a person registering as entrepreneur, partner, director or authorised representative, and act as spokesperson or interpreter/translator for them.

 I live abroad.
 How can I provide proof of my identity?